August 3, 2021 – Deadline for 2021-22 grant applications

 Grants are available for 2 areas of focus: services, and applied research.

-Note: If a service or project is partially funded by another organization, the applicant must indicate what component will be funded by a Supporting Psychological Health in First Responders grant to avoid overlap.
+Note: if a service or project is partially funded by another organization, the applicant must indicate what component will be funded by a SPHIFR grant to avoid overlap.

 Stream 1: services